-- The loss of curtilage features such as walls, railings and gate piers which form an integral part of a building's character and setting.
-The impact is doubly harmful (to both the building's setting and the street picture as a whole) when the garden area exposed is subsequently resurfaced to create a hardstanding for parked vehicles - thus destroying the sense of enclosure that formerly prevailed. - The loss of historic paving materials, particularly cobbles in courtyards and along building frontages and stone kerbs along pavements. - The conversion of roof spaces involving their enlargement through the addition of large-scale roof extensions (rather than small-scale dormer windows) which create the appearance of an additional storey with an incongruous-looking flat roof - or a mansard roof form which may be equally inappropriate.
-High-level roof gardens in conspicuous locations can have a particularly jarring impact on a traditional roofscape and should therefore be avoided.
+- The loss of distinctive architectural features such as string bands, drip moulds, quoins, door-cases and window surrounds, often occurring when 'repairs' are undertaken, and more conspicuous in terraces where a feature is often repeated.
+Equally damaging is the introduction of pseudo-historical features and finishes, such as doorcases where none existed before, or trowelled effects in render (other than ashlar lining). - The loss of curtilage features such as walls, railings and gate piers which form an integral part of a building's character and setting.
+The impact is doubly harmful (to both the building's setting and the street picture as a whole) when the garden area exposed is subsequently resurfaced to create a hardstanding for parked vehicles - thus destroying the sense of enclosure that formerly prevailed. - The conversion of roof spaces involving their enlargement through the addition of large-scale roof extensions (rather than small-scale dormer windows) which create the appearance of an additional storey with an incongruous-looking flat roof - or a mansard roof form which may be equally inappropriate.
+High-level roof gardens in conspicuous locations can have a particularly jarring impact on a traditional roofscape and should therefore be avoided. - The construction of roof dormers (where these are acceptable in principle) which do not reflect the pattern of existing historic examples, and so fail to reinforce local identity. - The insertion of rooflights that are not of a conservation type specifically designed to suit historic buildings and areas which fit flush with the roof slope.
+Rooflights to the front elevation are often more inappropriate.

-- The construction of roof dormers (where these are acceptable in principle) which do not reflect the pattern of existing historic examples, and so fail to reinforce local identity. - The insertion of rooflights that are not of a conservation type specifically designed to suit historic buildings and areas which fit flush with the roof slope. - The loss of chimney stacks which characterise historic roofscapes and often provide clues to a building's age, development and status. - The deteriorating condition of boundary walls and their repair using non-traditional techniques, alternative materials, unsuitable mortars and inappropriate methods of pointing (such as strap or snail pointing which actually hastens the erosion of the stone). - The loss of natural roofing slate and its partial or complete replacement with artificial substitutes such as concrete tiles and cement-based slates that have none of the variations in size, colour and texture that make natural slates so attractive and characterful.
-Similarly, the loss of cast-iron rainwater goods has a negative impact, particularly when replaced with squaresection plastic gutters which lack strength and integrity and appear out of place in an historic setting. - The erection of garages whose doors face directly onto the highway, and the construction of sheds and other outbuildings in prominent garden plots (particularly those visible from the footpath alongside Dawlish Water). - While disrepair and poor maintenance are not widespread problems, the 'run down' appearance of certain buildings and spaces (such as the outbuilding adjacent to the museum and surgery, and a rear-garden area on the main approach down Teignmouth Hill) has an adverse impact on visual amenities, and in a general sense may have a discouraging influence on the carrying out of maintenance and improvement schemes nearby.
-Buildings that are vacant or have unoccupied upper floors are more likely to suffer deterioration through lack of proper maintenance and repair.
-Their re-use and occupation is essential to sustaining the economic vitality of the centre - which is critical to achieving conservation aims.
+The loss of chimney stacks which characterise historic roofscapes and

+- often provide clues to a building's age, development and status. - The deteriorating condition of boundary walls and their repair using non-traditional techniques, alternative materials, unsuitable mortars and inappropriate methods of pointing (such as strap or snail pointing which actually hastens the erosion of the stone). - The loss of natural roofing slate and its partial or complete replacement with artificial substitutes such as concrete tiles and cement-based slates that have none of the variations in size, colour and texture that make natural slates so attractive and characterful.
+Similarly, the loss of cast-iron rainwater goods has a negative impact, particularly when replaced with square-section plastic gutters which lack strength and integrity and appear out of place in an historic setting. - The fixing of satellite dishes to prominent elevations and roof slopes - While disrepair and poor maintenance are not widespread problems, the 'run down' appearance of certain buildings and spaces (chiefly in Brunswick Street and in the vicinity of the quaysides) has an adverse impact on visual amenities, and in a general sense may have a discouraging influence on the carrying out of maintenance and improvement schemes nearby.
+Buildings that are vacant or have unoccupied upper floors are more likely to suffer deterioration through lack of proper maintenance and Their re-use and occupation is essential to sustaining the economic vitality of the centre - which is critical to achieving conservation aims. - The loss of lawns and open spaces on The Den to further development and hard surfacing.